cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/deploy-api.md

 ## Deploying custom rulesets

 You can create custom rulesets in the `http_request_firewall_custom` phase at the account level.
-After creating a custom ruleset, you can deploy it to a phase at the account level by creating an `execute` rule in the phase entry point.
+After creating a custom ruleset, you can deploy it to a phase at the account level by adding a rule to the phase entry point that executes the custom ruleset.

 <Aside type='warning' header='Important'>